psyraxaus/Prosim2GSX/memory-bank/activeContext.md

 # Active Context: Prosim2GSX

 ## Current Focus
+The current focus has been on simplifying the loadsheet generation process by removing redundant custom weight and balance calculations and fully relying on Prosim's native loadsheet functionality.
+This change removes unnecessary complexity and potential points of failure in the code.
+The redundant variables and methods related to custom weight and balance calculations have been removed from GsxController.cs and ProsimController.cs, while keeping the enhanced error handling, server status checking, and retry logic in ProsimLoadsheetService.cs.

+Prior to this simplification, the focus was on enhancing error handling for loadsheet generation and fixing issues with deboarding state handling.
+We significantly improved the error diagnostics and recovery capabilities for loadsheet generation by implementing server status checking, detailed HTTP status code interpretation, and better retry logic.
+We also fixed an issue where deboarding was being called prematurely during departure by improving the state handling logic.

-The current focus has been on fixing an application crash that occurred when the default SimBrief ID was set to 0.
+Prior to these enhancements, the focus was on fixing an application crash that occurred when the default SimBrief ID was set to 0.
 This issue was causing the application to crash in KernelBase.dll after displaying a message box and switching to the Settings tab.
 The fix involved removing the redundant SimbriefIdRequiredEvent system and implementing a more robust first-time setup dialog that validates the SimBrief ID at application startup.

-Prior to this fix, the focus was on enhancing the center of gravity (CG) calculations for more accurate loadsheet data.
-These enhancements involve implementing a dedicated A320WeightAndBalance calculator that provides sophisticated methods to accurately determine the Zero Fuel Weight Center of Gravity (MACZFW) and Take Off Weight Center of Gravity (MACTOW).
-The implementation uses proper A320 reference values and provides accurate calculations for both preliminary and final loadsheets.
-The CG calculation improvements ensure more realistic loadsheet data, enhancing the overall simulation experience.

 Prior to these CG calculation enhancements, the focus was on updating the user interface to a new Electronic Flight Bag (EFB) look, providing a more modern and intuitive interface for users.
 This UI redesign improves the visual appearance and usability of the application while maintaining all the existing functionality.
 The new EFB-style interface follows design patterns common in modern aviation applications, making the tool more familiar to pilots who use similar interfaces in their flight operations.